Prisco's 2026 NFL mock draft 1.0: Four of top five picks on defensive side, Browns select QB

 That's Indiana quarterback Fernando Mendoza to the Las Vegas Raiders.
 They can talk all they want about the process going on now, but he will be the pick.
 Guaranteed.

-This mock might look different than many of those out there now, but that's based on my assessments of players and talking with league scouts and personnel people.
+This mock might look different than many of those out there now.
+That's based on my assessments of players and talking with league scouts and personnel people.
 It isn't a cookie-cutter mock.

 My next mock comes in two weeks -- and then the others the week of the draft.
 For now, this is mock 1.0.
 Rip it to shreds.